omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 #### **Routing**

-Routing basically means implementing different actions for different URLs.
-So we should be able to detect differences in the request URL and act based on it.
+Routing basically means implementing different actions for different requests.
+Requests are actually composed of 2 parts: URL, and HTTP method.
+So we should be able to analyze the request URL and act based on it.

-In huge applications, routing can become very complicated, and for these situations, we might use a NodeJS library called [**Express**](#express-module).
+In huge applications, routing can become very complicated, and for these situations, we might use a NodeJS library called [**Express**](#express-framework).

 For simpler routing in practice projects we can use NodeJS itself and also the [**URL**](#url-module) core module, which enables us to analyse the request URL.